chrisd149/Toon-Express-Level-Editor/README.md

 Toon Express is a modifed, easy to use level editor for making levels in Toontown.
 It currently features:

 * Most assets from Toontown Online in 2013
-* The ability to add and modify visgroups and battle groups
+* The ability to add and modify visgroups
 * Panda3D level editor for modifying and creating

 New features include: